E. Subaya

 E. Subaya, popularly known as Esakki Subaya is an Indian politician and the incumbent member of the Tamil Nadu Legislative Assembly representing the Ambasamudram constituency.
 He is affiliated with the All India Anna Dravida Munnetra Kazhagam (AIADMK) party.

 In July 2011, E. Subaya was dismissed from the position of Minister for Law, Courts, and Prisons by Chief Minister Jayalalithaa.
 His successor, G. Senthamizhan, was also dismissed in November of the same year.

+Esakki Subaya won from Ambasamudram in 2026 Election and on 26 May 2026 tendered his resignation from the Tamil Nadu Assembly to join TVK.